 The Stack Pointer Limit register (SPLIM) associated with the Stack Pointer sets an upper address boundary for the stack.
 SPLIM is uninitialized at Reset.
-As is the case for the Stack Pointer, SPLIM<0> is forced to '0' because all stack operations must be word-aligned.
+Similarly, the Stack Pointer, SPLIM<0> is forced to '0' because all stack operations must be word aligned.